Njezi/gta5-modmenu/README.md

 # gta5-modmenu
-My attempt at making a GTA 5 mod menu in C++
+My attempt at making a GTA 5 mod menu in C++ for Story Mode